pyOpenSci/pyopensci.github.io/_posts/2024-05-28-pyos-newsletter-june-2024.md

     </a>
 </figure>

+During PyCon US we had over 20 people contribute to pyOpenSci at our sprint, where contributors found bugs in our [beginner-friendly Python Packaging tutorials](https://www.pyopensci.org/python-package-guide/), fixed continuing integration issues, helped with our peer review process infrastructure, and even improved our packaging guide!
+Keep an eye out for more in an upcoming blog post from our Executive Director and Founder, Leah Wasser!

 ## <i class="fa-solid fa-handshake-simple"></i> See you at SciPy
 [SciPy 2024](https://www.scipy2024.scipy.org/) is just around the corner, and we can't wait to see you there!
 We're pulling together our pyOpenSci Guide to SciPy, similar to the guide we did for [PyCon 2024](https://www.pyopensci.org/blog/pyos-guide-to-pyconus-2024.html), and wanted to give you a preview of some of the tutorials and talks being given by pyOpenSci Community members!